scottdallman/scottdallman.github.io/index.md

 # Scott Dallman

 I am a research economist at the US Census Bureau's Center for Enterprise Dissemination (CED).
-My research interests are in applied demographic & labor economics related to child well-being, health, and human capital investment.
+My research interests are in demographic, health & labor economics related to child well-being and human capital investment.
+I also conduct research examining the economics, applications, and evaluation of data privacy.
 <!--
 [_Curriculum Vitae_](/images/CV_Dallman2026.pdf)
 -->